mohdfareed/machine-setup/README.md

 - Dotfiles and dev directories have to be changed in both `zshenv` and `setup.sh`
 - GitHub authentication info might need to be updated in `setup.sh`
+- Changing Homebrew's default directory breaks some `zshrc` checks, such as `nvm` and `rbenv`.

 ## Decommissioning Process

 - Backup terminal profile to `dotfiles/other`
-- Check installed formulae, casks, and apps and add them to their respective scripts
-- Review changes to the apps and system preferences to include in scripts
-- Choose the changes to the dotfiles to push.
 - Backup virtual machines
+- Choose the changes to preferences and formulae, casks, and apps to push.

 ## TODO

 - Create missing directories when needed.
-- Look into pyenv
+- Look into `pyenv`
 - Test preferences
 - Setup Fork then continue down AppCleaner list
+- Set defaults apps for common file types